File System as a Loadable Kernel Module(LKM)

 The above three steps and your file system driver is all set, this means Linux will have enough information to translate an “Open” call from application to the file system specific open call, thanks to the function pointers inside the root inode.

-Dentry is another kernel structure which exist for every file & directory, for example, accessing a path “/mnt/ramfs” will lead to creation of two dentries, one each for “mnt” and “ramfs”.
+Dentries?
+Dentry is another kernel structure which exist for every file & directory, for example, accessing a path “/mnt/ramfs” will lead to creation of two in RAM dentry structures, one each for “mnt” and “ramfs”.
 Note that “ramfs” dentry will have a parent pointer to “mnt” dentry and a pointer to its own VFS inode.
 A Dentry in fact encompasses the attributes like name & parent of a file system entry, one of the rationales behind separation of the Inode core from these attributes are the existence of links where a single Inode is shared across multiple Dentries.

 a.
 Consider opening a file with the path “/mnt/ramfs/dir1/dir2/foo.txt”